Pacalor/Pacalor/README.md

-- 👋 Hi, I’m @Pacalor
+- 👋 Hi, I’m @Pacalor or David
-- 👀 I’m interested in improve skills
+- 👀 I’m interested in improve my skills
 - 🌱 I’m currently learning docker
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me davidpadill@hotmail.com